 1) POSTER: a poster to present a static display summary of your latest research.

 Last year during the 2019 OHDSI Symposium, we conducted a natural experiment to evaluate alternative methods for evidence dissemination.
-Inspired by Mike Morrison’s video on #betterposter (https://youtu.be/1RwJbhkCA58), we created 2 different poster templates and we asked that you consider using either one as you prepared your poster.
+Inspired by Mike Morrison’s video on #betterposter (https://youtu.be/1RwJbhkCA58), we created 2 different poster templates and we asked that you consider using either one as you prepare your poster.
 As many people liked the Mike Morrison poster template, we included it once again as a template for this year’s symposium.
-Both templates can be found below should you want to use them:
+Both templates can be found below should you want to use them.

 The traditional poster template is available here